Modern Web Standards Are Leaving Niche Web Browsers Behind

 Pale Moon does support WebComponents but only to a certain degree.
 Some custom elements work fine, others do not.
 Consider this screenshot of a "Web Components Demo" made by the Michigan State University Plant Research Laboratory in NAVER whale and Pale Moon:

 WebComponents in NAVER whale and Pale Moon.
-Notice how Chromium-based NAVER whale has expand all and collapse all buttons while Pale Moon doesn't.
+Notice how Chromium-based NAVER whale has and buttons while Pale Moon doesn't.

 The missing buttons in the example above may seem like a trivial problem and it is in that example.
 It's not if you are trying to merge code to a repository on GitHub and it doesn't work because GitHub changed the site and the new version uses WebComponent elements Pale Moon does not support.
 That's exactly what happened to a few Pale Moon users a few days ago.